-Collecting new data and/or reusing existing data
+Collecting new data and reusing existing data

-Secondly, it is important to consider both legal and ethical rights with regard to the data you intend to collect, generate, and/or acquire.
-For instance, should you, as part of your research project, be collecting data containing personal or sensitive information, you need to ensure that you comply with data protection legislation and ethical guidelines (see section ‘Information security and data protection’ below for more information in this respect).
+It is important to consider both legal and ethical aspects of the data you intend to use.
+For instance, should you, as part of your research project, be collecting data containing personal or sensitive information, you need to ensure that you comply with data protection legislation and ethical guidelines (see section ‘Information security and data protection’ and Collecting persona data’ below for more information in this respect).